-Temporary staff, visitors employed by an agency or subcontracting provider
+Supply staff and visitors employed by an agency

-Staff such as temporary teachers, trainee teachers, nurses, sports staff or trainers who are employed by an agency or staff who are employed by a provider who subcontracts services to the provider and who work with the provider's learners should be CRB or DBS checked by their employer, for example the supply agency, the university, or local authority.
+Staff such as educational psychologists, supply teachers, trainee teachers, nurses, sports who are employed by an agency should be CRB or DBS checked by their employer, for example the supply agency, the university, or local authority.

-It is sufficient for providers to seek written confirmation that all appropriate checks, have been carried out for these people (most commonly on appointment) and by whom (most commonly the relevant human resources department).
-Providers should then confirm the identity of these visitors.
+It is sufficient for schools to seek written confirmation that all appropriate checks, have been carried out for these people (most commonly on appointment) and by whom (most commonly the relevant human resources department).
+Schools should then confirm the identity of these visitors.